 The UK, BRITTANIA

-The British Isles consists of the entire group of islands, including the whole island of Ireland—Northern Ireland and the politically separate Republic of Ireland (the independent country)—the Isle of Man, the Scottish archipelagos of Hebrides and the Northern Isles of Orkney and Shetland, and over six thousand small islands.
+The British Isles consists of the entire group of islands, including the whole island of Ireland—Northern Ireland and the politically separate Republic of Ireland (the independent nation)—the Isle of Man, the Scottish archipelagos of the Hebrides and the Northern Isles of Orkney and Shetland, and over six thousand small islands.

-Linked by a sophisticated rail system, this relatively small island nation has been far reaching in its global impact.
-A lifetime could be spent exploring its vast array of architectural masterpieces of ancient rock formations, medieval castles, bridges, palaces, cathedrals, monuments and modern structures across a diverse landscape.
+Linked by a sophisticated rail system that even reaches the European continent, this relatively small island nation has been far-reaching in its global impact.
+A lifetime could be spent exploring its vast array of architectural masterpieces—ancient rock formations, medieval castles, bridges, palaces, cathedrals, monuments, and modern structures—across a diverse landscape.

 “Home Nations” of the United Kingdom